Family Vacations in Barbados

 Andromeda Botanic Gardens

-Incredible garden with an unparalleled collection of plants located on the picturesque east coast of Barbados..
-Free entrance for children aged 15 and under.
+Incredible gardens with an unparalleled collection of plants located on the picturesque east coast of Barbados.
+Free entrance for children aged under fifteen.
 Children enjoy finding the letters, numbers and the corresponding plants.
 Everybody, including parents, enjoys feeding the fish!

 Telephone: (246) 433-9384

 Located in a mahogany forest in the parish of St. Peter, is the Barbados Wildlife Reserve.
 Here you will find a tremendous number of birds and animals hidden throughout the foliage.
 It is important to walk silently and be observant – otherwise, you may miss some of the creatures that are also observing you!

 The Reserve includes mongoose, deer, agouti, hares, porcupines, tortoises, pelicans, flamingos, peacocks and more!
 Most of the animals are allowed to roam freely through the reserve – except for the Pythons, Boas, Caymans and a few others.